Raynes/cereal/README.markdown

     (0 1 2 3 4 5 6 7 8 9)

 Easy enough, right?
 Other backends will be just as easy.

+# Notes

+To use the protobuf format, you need to depend on clojure-protobuf.
+You'd almost certainly want to do this anyway, because its cake plugin makes it really easy to work with protobufs.
+You should depend on whatever version of clojure-protobuf that cereal is tested with.
+You can find out what that version is by looking at its project.clj file.